Final report for ONE19-340

 - - Producer

-After the flowers are in full bloom (one week later), we will visit the farms again (at least 3 more times per farm) to collect the bee visitation data.
-To estimate visitation, we will walk two rows of Bluecrop for 10 minutes and we will count the number of flower-visiting insects.
-We will also distinguish between insects that are pollinating flowers and those that are nectar robbing.
-The pollinating species will be recorded in five categories that we can accurately identify on the wing: (1) honey bees; (2) bumble bees (queens & workers); (3) carpenter bee; (4) mid-size bee; (5) green bee; (6) small black bee.
-Each person in the team (3 people) will repeat the time trials 2 times every collecting trip.
+After the flowers are in full bloom (one week after our first visit), we visited the farms again (at least 3 more times per farm) to collect the bee visitation data.
+To estimate visitation, we walked two rows of the crop for 10 minutes and we counted the number of flower-visiting insects.
+We also distinguished between insects that are pollinating flowers and those that are nectar robbing.
+The pollinating species were recorded in five categories that we can accurately identify on the wing: (1) honey bees; (2) bumble bees (queens & workers); (3) carpenter bee; (4) mid-size bee; (5) green bee; (6) small black bee.
 At the end of the visit of the 3rd visit to each farm, we bagged the flowers from the open pollination treatment (treatment #1).
-We will also hand pollinate the flowers in treatment #3, and bagged them as well.
+We hand pollinated the flowers in treatment #3, and bagged them as well.
 Three months after this 3rd pollination visit, we visited the farms again to harvest all the fruit from the branches included in the 3 treatments.
 We collected data on the percent fruit set by counting the number of berries on each cluster excluding the unpollinated berries drop.
 Berries were brought to the laboratory and weighted to estimate yield for the 3 treatments.